-Regular tourist visas are usually valid for either three or six months, so a regular tourist visa is ideal if you want to stay in India before or after the course.
-In the application form of the tourist visa the purpose of visiting India is asked, here you can mention “traveling” or “stay at ashram” as purpose.
-Please do not mention the words “study” or “course” in your visa application as that might trigger the embassy to reject your tourist visa application and ask you to apply for a student visa.
+Regular tourist visas are usually valid for three or six months, so they are ideal if you plan to stay in India longer.
+You can mention “traveling,” "sightseeing," "yoga retreat," or "recreation" as the purpose of visiting India in the application form.
+Please avoid the term “study” in your visa application as that might cause the embassy to reject your regular tourist visa application and ask you to apply for a "Student visa."

 For more information about a tourist visa visit: https://indianvisaonline.gov.in/

-Do not apply for a student visa to follow our teacher training course!
-Only students going to study at an official university / school are eligible for a student visa.
-Yoga ashrams are not considered official schools and we will not be able to provide you with the necessary documents for a student visa application.
+A student visa is only available for students attending official universities or colleges.
+We cannot provide you with the documents for a student visa application because yoga ashrams are not considered official colleges in India.
 If your student visa gets rejected, not only will your visa application get rejected, you might not even be allowed to apply for a tourist visa after that.

-It is required to give an address in the visa application form.
-You can give following address:
+An address must be provided on the visa application form.
+You can use this address:

 Arhanta Yatri Niwas

-We also recommend to keep this information with you (address and phone number), sometimes it is asked at passport control upon entering India.
+We also recommend keeping this information with you (address and phone number), as sometimes it is asked at passport control upon entering India.

-Please carry sufficient medical insurance, which has coverage in India.
-Optionally you can also purchase a travel insurance, in case you miss your flight or you need to cancel your journey due to medical or personal emergencies.
+Please carry sufficient documents of medical insurance with coverage in India.
+Optionally you can also purchase travel insurance if you miss your flight or need to cancel your journey due to medical or personal emergencies.

-Please check with your physician, what he or she recommends for vaccinations.
-The region where the Arhanta Yoga Ashram is located however is not a Malaria prone region.
-Also the Arhanta teacher training courses are giving during the winter months, which in general are not the season for malaria mosquitoes.
+Please check with your physician to see what immunization they advise.
+The Arhanta Yoga Ashram is not located in a Malaria prone region.
+In addition, the Arhanta Yoga teacher training’s are held during the winter months which is not the season for malaria mosquitoes.

-The course fees include accommodation, food – three meals a day – and herbal tea every night during the whole month.
-The course fees also cover all tuition and study material.
-Costs that aren’t included in the price of the course are the traveling costs.
-There is a shop in the ashram where you can buy toiletries, a yoga mat, a yoga cushion, a writing block, a pen, toilet paper, etc.
+The course fees include accommodation, food (three meals a day) and herbal tea every night during the entire month.
+The course fees also cover all tuition and study materials.
+Costs that aren’t included in the package are the traveling costs.
+However, we provide complementary group pick-up and drop-off on the first and last day of the course.
+There is a shop in the ashram where you can buy toiletries, yoga mats, yoga cushions, writing books, pens, toilet paper, etc.